In general, the University of Connecticut grants credit for courses that are:

 Course Credit Equivalencies

-If you enrolled in courses at a Connecticut college or university, took AP courses or IB courses in high school, many of those equivalencies can be viewed online.
+If you enrolled in courses at a Connecticut college or university, or took AP courses or IB courses in high school, many of those equivalencies can be viewed online.
 All courses from other institutions and courses not listed on this site must be evaluated by our staff and faculty.